ltex-plus/ltex-plus/pages/settings.md

 <!-- ltex-client-specific-begin -->

 In VS Code, completion is enabled by default while typing (via `editor.quickSuggestions`).
 Therefore, this setting is disabled by default, as constantly displaying completion lists might annoy the user.
 It is recommended to enable this setting, but disable `editor.quickSuggestions`.
-Then, LTeX completions can be requested by pressing `Ctrl+Space`.
+Then, LTeX+ completions can be requested by pressing `Ctrl+Space`.

 <!-- ltex-client-specific-end -->